3800, Handling Changes in an Operation, Type of Permit, Location, and Ownership

 The permit may need to be amended because of changes requested by the operation that affect restrictions or conditions on the permit, including:

-• an increase or decrease to the operation’s infant capacity, if the operation is a licensed child care center;
+- an increase or decrease to the operation’s infant capacity, if the operation is a licensed child care center;

-• an increase or decrease to the operation’s total capacity;
+- an increase or decrease to the operation’s total capacity;

-• an increase or decrease in outdoor or indoor space to accommodate children;
+- an increase or decrease in outdoor or indoor space to accommodate children;

-• a change in the age range of children in care;
+- a change in the age range of children in care;

-• a reduction in the number of toilets or sinks;
+- a reduction in the number of toilets or sinks;

-• a change in the type of service, for residential operations;
+- a change in the type of service, for residential operations;

-Changes Required to Be Reported To Licensing
+Changes Required to Be Reported to CCR

-Administrative rules and minimum standards for all types of operations (except listed homes and operations that have compliance certificates) require an operation’s governing body to notify Licensing before making any change that would violate the restrictions or conditions on the permit.
+Administrative rules and minimum standards for all types of operations (except listed homes and operations that have compliance certificates) require an operation’s governing body to notify CCR before making any change that would violate the restrictions or conditions on the permit.

 Changes that are Not Reported